samuelvangdesigns/Product-Design/Rise Up Against Nicotine UI Challenge/Rise Up Against Nicotine.md

 [^5]:Bach, Laura.
 “Electronic Cigarettes and Youth.”
 Campaign for Tobacco-Free Kids, pp. 1–6. https://www.tobaccofreekids.org/assets/factsheets/0382.pdf

 Inspiration and visual ideas for this campaign can be located to these artists and groups.
-The first Addressing Youth and Nicotine Addiction Center for
-Learning & Innovation’s site and campaign Still Blowing Smoke[^6](#sup6), second Sticky Fingers E-Juice Rebrand[^7] by Chaptr Studio and Nelson Nokela, and Liquid
-Nicotine: The danger to children[^8] by Terri Bleeker.
-These designs will set in motion the general aesthetic of the application, web-design, and campaign for
-Rise Up.
-The seamless grid of Still Blowing Smoke connects the various studies and testimonies in order to drive a holistic experience on the desktop browser, Sticky Fingers Re-branding sets a design style for the mobile interactive ad and Terri Bleeker’s use of an info-graphic poster simplifies the mass amount of information into recognizable symbols.
+The first Addressing Youth and Nicotine Addiction Center for Learning & Innovation’s site and campaign Still Blowing Smoke[^6], second Sticky Fingers E-Juice Rebrand[^7] by Chaptr Studio and Nelson Nokela, and Liquid Nicotine: The danger to children[^8] by Terri Bleeker.
+These designs will set in motion the general aesthetic of the application, web-design, and campaign for Rise Up.
+The seamless grid of Still Blowing Smoke connects the various studies and testimonies in order to drive a holistic experience on the desktop browser,Sticky Fingers Re-branding sets a design style for the mobile interactive ad and Terri Bleeker’s use of an info-graphic poster simplifies the mass amount of information into recognizable symbols.

-<a id="sup-6">[^6]</a> Population Health Division San Francisco Department of Public Health.
+[^6]:Population Health Division San Francisco Department of Public Health.
 Still Blowing Smoke August 27, 2015.
 Behance. https://www.behance.net/gallery/29048105/Addressing-Youth-and-Nicotine-Addiction?tracking_source=search%7Cnicotine and https://stillblowingsmoke.org/

 [^7]:Nokela, Nelson and Chaptr Studio.
 Sticky Fingers E-Juice Rebrand August 19, 2019.
 Product Design.
 Behance. https://www.behance.net/gallery/84069821/Sticky-Fingers-E-Juice-Rebrand?tracking_source=search-all%7Cvape